QuarkNerd/blog/bmacdonald/_posts/2018-02-27-2018-02-27-passive-security-testing-while-you-manually-test.md

 2. Open a browser.
 3. Navigate to the website you want to test.
 4. Start the manual execution of your tests.
-5. Some time laster, stop the manual execution of your tests.
+5. Some time later, stop the manual execution of your tests.
 6. Go to Zap and look in the _Alerts_ tab.

 ### Results